 In September 2012, an IMF mission reviewed economic developments and lay the foundation for the annual "Article IV Consultation" and Post-Program Monitoring between Dominican authorities and the IMF.
 The Article IV consultation was completed in November 2012.
 On October 9, 2013, the Executive Board of the IMF concluded the First Post-Program Monitoring discussions with the Dominican Republic.
 In March 2014, another IMF mission visited the Dominican Republic to review economic developments and lay the foundation for the annual "Article IV Consultation" and second Post-Program Monitoring between Dominican authorities and the IMF.
 On June 13, 2014, the Executive Board of the IMF concluded the Article IV consultation and the Second Post-Program Monitoring discussions with the Dominican Republic.
-On March 1, 2016, the Executive Board of the IMF concluded the Article IV consultation with the Republic.
-For further developments, see "Recent Developments-Other Developments."
+The Executive Board of the IMF latest Article IV consultation with the Republic concluded on February 14, 2018.